gul-cpp/gul14/README.md

 In the git repository two tag families are used:

 One tag family donates the API version of the package that is in effect starting with the tagged commit.
-This is the so-called GIT\_VERSION or LIBGUL\_API\_VERSION.
-The version uses semantic versioning, and the format is defined as ``v1.2.3`` where 1 is the major, 2 the minor, and 3 the patch version-part.
+The version uses semantic versioning, and the format is defined as ``v1.2`` where 1 is the major, 2 the minor version-part.
 It always starts with a lower case ``v``.
 This tag is cross checked with the project version number given in the main meson.build file.

+Package versioning can be based on that API version tags, or on any other tags that start with the same text.
+Normal packets use the API tags.
+If another tag is desired the ``deb-vers-tag`` prefix must be specified.
-If a tag does not start with a lower case v it is considered a git-external-tag.
-This tag is used to tag specific points in time when a packet has been created from the project.
-Its form is ``name_1_2_3``, and again 1, 2, and 3 donate version number parts, that might or might not be semantic.
-These tags can be used to create packet names in the form libgul-1.2.3 (with ``-D deb-vers-ext=true`` set in meson).
-Note that the ``name`` part is ignored and can be arbitrary, as long as it does not start with lower case 'v'.
+That tags are used to tag specific points in time when a packet has been created from the project.
+Its form is ``name_1_2_3``, and again 1, 2, and 3 donate version number parts, that might or might not be semantic (see recommended format as regex in the description of the deb-vers-tags option).
+These tags can be used to create packet names in the form libgul-1.2.3 (with ``-D deb-vers-pack=true`` set in meson).
+Note that the ``name_`` part is ignored and can be arbitrary, as long as it does not start with lower case 'v'.
+The amount of numbers is arbitrary and just all '\_' get potentially substituded by '-'.

 The packaging rules prevent building dirty repositories.
 Commit your changes first.

+## About version numbers

+The versioning related switches work in the following way.
+Assume that the api version tag is ``v0.1`` and it is 3 commits behind; and the external tag version is ``D_18_11_7`` and it is 5 commits behind.

+    deb-vers-tag   dev-vers-pack
+        'v'            false            libgul_0.1.3.deb                       ->   libgul.so.0.1
+        'v'            true             libgul-0-1_0.1.3.deb                   ->   libgul.so.0.1.3
+        'D_'           false            libgul_18.11.7.p5.deb                  ->   libgul.so.18.11.7
+        'D_'           true             libgul-18-11-7_18.11.7.p5.deb          ->   libgul.so.18.11.7.p5